Beer–Lambert law: History

-The first work towards the BBL law began with astronomical observations Pierre Bouguer performed in the early eighteenth century and published in 1729.
+The first work towards the law began with astronomical observations Pierre Bouguer performed in the early eighteenth century and published in 1729.
 Bouguer needed to compensate for the refraction of light by the earth's atmosphere, and found it necessary to measure the local height of the atmosphere.
 The latter, he sought to obtain through variations in the observed intensity of known stars.
 When calibrating this effect, Bouguer discovered that light intensity had an exponential dependence on length traveled through the atmosphere (in Bouguer's terms, a geometric progression).

 Bouguer's work was then popularized in Johann Heinrich Lambert's Photometria in 1760.
 Lambert expressed the law, which states that the loss of light intensity when it propagates in a medium is directly proportional to intensity and path length, in a mathematical form quite similar to that used in modern physics.
 Lambert began by assuming that the intensity I of light traveling into an absorbing body would be given by the differential equation $$-\mathrm{d}I=\mu I \mathrm{d}x,$$ which is compatible with Bouguer's observations.
 The constant of proportionality μ was often termed the "optical density" of the body.
 As long as μ is constant along a distance d, the exponential attenuation law, $$I=I_0 e^{-\mu d}$$ follows from integration.

 In 1852, August Beer noticed that colored solutions also appeared to exhibit a similar attenuation relation.
 In his analysis, Beer does not discuss Bouguer and Lambert's prior work, writing in his introduction that "Concerning the absolute magnitude of the absorption that a particular ray of light suffers during its propagation through an absorbing medium, there is no information available."
 Beer may have omitted reference to Bouguer's work because there is a subtle physical difference between color absorption in solutions and astronomical contexts.
 Solutions are homogeneous and do not scatter light at common analytical wavelengths (ultraviolet, visible, or infrared), except at entry and exit.
 Thus light within a solution is reasonably approximated as due to absorption alone.
 In Bouguer's context, atmospheric dust or other inhomogeneities could also scatter light away from the detector.
 Modern texts combine the two laws because scattering and absorption have the same effect.
 Thus a scattering coefficient μ_{s} and an absorption coefficient μ_{a} can be combined into a total extinction coefficient μ = μ_{s} + μ_{a}.

 Importantly, Beer also seems to have conceptualized his result in terms of a given thickness' opacity, writing "If λ is the coefficient (fraction) of diminution, then this coefficient (fraction) will have the value λ^{2} for double this thickness."
 Although this geometric progression is mathematically equivalent to the modern law, modern treatments instead emphasize the logarithm of λ, which clarifies that concentration and path length have equivalent effects on the absorption.
 An early, possibly the first, modern formulation was given by Robert Luther and Andreas Nikolopulos in 1913.